 So, if you’re in the habit of stockpiling your egg cartons without a good way to responsibly dispose of them, you’re in luck.
 (And if you don’t, you might want to start!)
 These containers have a ton of reuse options, most of which are extremely simple to execute.

 Remove the top of the egg carton and paint or cover with fabric.
 Presto!
-It can now be used to store rings, earrings, chains, cuff links and other such items.
-You can also store it inside a drawer to hold paper clips, eraser stubs, rubber bands and push pins.
+It can now be used to store rings, earrings, chains, cuff links, and other such items.
+You can also store it inside a drawer to hold paper clips, eraser stubs, rubber bands, and push pins.

-Storage helping hand – Egg cartons are great for holding small pieces of jewelry, spools of thread and sewing needles (weave through the inside top cover for safety reasons) while traveling.
+Egg cartons are great for holding small pieces of jewelry, spools of thread, and sewing needles (weave through the inside top cover for safety reasons) while traveling.
 Hold the container together with a large rubber band so it won’t open in your suitcase.

 An avid golf player?
-Sort your extra balls by brand, store and stack neatly in egg cartons.
+Sort your extra balls by brand, then store and stack them neatly in egg cartons.

-For artsy, crafty types – Craft-oriented people can utilize an egg carton to compartmentalize beads of various sizes and colors.
-You can also use it to store pastels, charcoal and colored chalk.
+Craft-oriented people can utilize an egg carton to compartmentalize beads of various sizes and colors.
+You can also use it to store pastels, charcoal, and colored chalk.
 A carton made of polystyrene works great as an artist’s palette, giving you the ability to separate shades of watercolor and acrylic paints.
 Detach the top and use it for mixing.